This is our review of The Switch.

 I have a confession: I cry at movies.

-I don’t cry at intellectual French new wave movies, or alternative, gritty indie movies, either.
-No. I cry at schmaltzy, popcorn, commercial, not very good movies.
+I don’t cry at intellectual French new wave movies, or alternative, gritty indie movies.
+I cry at schmaltzy, popcorn, commercial, not very good movies.

-Last night, I was to be found snivelling on the sofa at the end of The Switch which is – wait for it – a romantic comedy starring Jennifer Aniston (God, I am loathing myself so much at this point).
+Last night, I was to be found snivelling on the sofa at the end of The Switch.
+This movie is – wait for it – a romantic comedy starring Jennifer Aniston (God, I am loathing myself so much at this point).
 It’s about the hilarious consequences of a mix-up with some sperm.
 I know – highbrow, right?
-Kurosawa Akira, it's not.
+Kurosawa Akira, it’s not.

 But there’s this little kid and all he really wants is a family, and Jason Bateman is so lovely, and at the end it all falls into place and basically that’s all it takes to turn me into a hormonal wreck reaching for the tissues.
-Well, actually I started crying in the scene where the kid has hair lice, which I admit is completely risible.
+Well, actually I started crying in the scene where the kid has hair lice.
+I admit this is completely risible.

 It’s weird.
 For starters, I am a person who sometimes takes films seriously.
 So I feel faintly embarrassed by the fact that I think I might love Enchanted almost as much as Kick-Ass.
 Although it’s going to take a very special moment to beat the bit where Nicholas Cage shoots Chloe Moretz in the chest at close range.

-Then there’s the fact that I am pretty much the most emotionally autistic person I know.
+Then there’s the fact that I am pretty much the most emotionally reserved person I know.
 Close friends have been known to describe me as Sally ‘dead inside’ Whittle.
 I never cry.
-I almost never raise my voice, and I’m certainly not comfortable with public displays of emotion – I try to avoid mixing with too many Southerners because of all the unnecessary kissing, for example.
+I almost never raise my voice.
+And I’m certainly not comfortable with public displays of emotion – I try to avoid mixing with too many Southerners because of all the unnecessary kissing, for example.
 I am pathologically Northern.

 Like all embarrassing personal weaknesses, I’ve decided to blame this entirely on Flea.
 Because before she came along I watched Titanic and didn’t cry.
 Now?
 I cry at Coke commercials.